Yes, the moment you have been waiting for has arrived, today is the day that I reveal my first bedroom makeover project.

 Because the closet was so rough, especially on the inside, I glued the wallpaper to some – cut to size- cardboard first.
 I used double sided tape, but the next time I would use spray glue because I think that would give an even better and ‘tighter’ look.

 One of them is a Blue tit (pimpelmeesje) and while I was wallpapering I remembered that as an eight year old girl I did a presentation in school on the Blue tit.
 Life has a funny way of bringing memories that were lost back again, doesn’t it.

 Ok and to show you the makeover after the makeover.
 Here is my closet in use.
-Holding my bed linens and the TV.
+Holding my bed linens.

 Oh but now I want to buy all new linens, so they match better with my closet….